 EMMERICH [Randy Quaid] was a pleasure to work with.
-At that time he had this girlfriend.
-She was not on the set, so she only called him.
-So he was super great to work with when we were shooting, but when it came to ADR and all these things, you always had to deal first with [Quaid’s girlfriend] to get to Randy.
+[Quaid’s wife] was not on the set, so she only called him.
+So he was super great to work with when we were shooting, but when it came to ADR and all these things, you always had to deal first with [Quaid’s wife] to get to Randy.
 That was the only way to do it.
 Then when it came to travel, she behaved so badly that Fox sent him home.

 DEVLIN That whole thing I find sad.
 I don’t know what was going on.
 She was causing a lot of problems and he loved her very much and the studio said, “We can’t have this.”
 It’s heartbreaking because I loved working with Randy Quaid.
 It was a great experience.
 He was so nice to me and so nice to the production.
 That whole thing is just kind of tragic.